 What we liked?

 Audio-technica’s ATH-WS1100iS features an exquisite bass venting system – it damps out the air from all sides, providing outstanding bass in turn.
 The housing is incredibly robust, and we guarantee that these headphones will last you for years to come.
-On top of that, the dual-layer earpads only bolster the already durable construction and provide additional comfortability.
+On top of that, the dual-layer earpads only bolster the already durable construction and provide additional comfort.

 What we thought could be improved: